Ceheiss/monochrome/_posts/2019-12-18-immutable-arrays.md

 const onlyOneDigitAllowedArray = originalArray.filter(num => num < 10);
 ```

 With that, we should get an array like this: `[1, 8, 5, 2]`.
-As in map, we didn't touch `originalArray`, ffilter returns a new array, so we can delete elements without mutating anything.
+As in map, we didn't touch `originalArray`, filter returns a new array, so we can delete elements without mutating anything.

 ### Wrap Up